-Increasing the european freight network’s capacity and usage is good for both Europe’s economy and environment, making it a priority for the EU.
+Increasing the European freight network’s capacity and usage is suitable for Europe’s economy and environment, making it a priority for the EU.
 Unife remains highly active in promoting freight’s modal shift from road to rail.

 Products and services

 UNIFE system integrators, wagon manufacturers and system suppliers produce a wide variety of rolling stock and component products that form the technical backbone of a robust transport system needed to efficiently and reliably move goods across Europe.

 Our members set standards for the manufacturing of diesel-electric and electric locomotives designed to perform main line service, as well as diesel-hydraulic locomotives for shunting.
 The locomotives pulling freight trains apply advanced and innovative technologies to ensure reliable cross border rail freight traffic on all relevant European transport corridors.

 UNIFE companies offer cutting edge solutions tailored to customers’ needs.
 Their products are specifically tailored to provide competitive rail freight operators cost efficient acquisition and maintenance, operational flexibility and energy efficiency.
 Their systems are also environmentally friendly as they pollute less, reduce noise emissions and have low impact on tracks and wheels.

 UNIFE manufacturers produce all types of freight wagons that are currently circulating around Europe transporting various goods.
 They answer specific customer needs by designing, manufacturing, repairing and refurbishing a wide range of wagons designed for specific transport requirements (hopper wagons, tank wagons, flat wagons, intermodal wagons etc.).

 This association’s suppliers produce subsystems and innovative components for brakes, on board systems and IT-supported systems essential for intelligent traffic management on freight corridors.

 Specific activities and products are: